Washington County Soil & Water Conservation District

 Protecting our natural resources

-orThe Washington County Soil & Water Conservation District (SWCD) is a unique unit of local government that was founded in 1945.
+The Washington County Soil & Water Conservation District (SWCD) is a unique unit of local government that was founded in 1945.
 Our mission is to assist agricultural producers, rural landowners and municipalities with the management, conservation and best use of our natural resources.
 Our highest priorities are to protect the County’s soil and water resources while maintaining the viability of agriculture as a preferred land use.

-We are still working!
-At least one of us is at the office throughout the week to assist over the phone or by e-mail.
+We are still working, however, please be advised that our office is currently closed to the public.
 You can find our contact information on the Contact page.
 During these uncertain times, please do not hesitate to contact us regarding environmental concerns for your property.
 While we are currently limiting new site visits to protect you and ourselves, we are happy to assist over e-mail, mail, or the phone as best we can.
 If we cannot assist in this capacity, we will hold onto your information and contact you after these trying times to set up a site visit.
 For the fastest service, please fill out and return this form: Request for Assistance.